Skip to content

 Without REPENTOGON⚓︎

 The main goal of this tutorial is to assist with non-REPENTOGON users, given the lack of convenient tools to work with.
 Thankfully, there is a variable that can be accessed on players to see what item they're holding before it's put into their inventory.
 This variable is called QueuedItem, which gives access to a QueuedItemData object.
-Utilizing this variable, we can know when we've picked up a specific item, and when the animation has finished so that we can trigger our desired effect.
+Utilizing this variable, you can know when the player has picked up a specific item, and when the animation has finished so that you can trigger your desired effect.

 Firstly, you'll need your item's ID: